MakeSchool-Tutorials/Superhero-Team-Dueler/super-hero-contact-list.md

 ```
 **Note:** Don't replace your code with this block, it should only serve as a guide.

-You should get the following output when running the file in the terminal:
+You should see an output similar to:
 ```
-Wonder Woman attacks with 0 damage
+0
-Wonder Woman attacks with 300 damage
+293
-Wonder Woman attacks with 1100 damage
+709
 ```
 ## A Note on Scope and Encapsulation
 **Note**: Encapsulation - collecting values together